syncfusion-content/maui-docs/MAUI/Chat/overview.md

 ## Key features

-* **Message types:** Built-in support for various message types such as text, calendar, date picker, time picker, and hyperlink to show different types of messages.
+* `Message types` : Support for various message types, such as text, calendar, time picker, card, image, and hyperlink messages.
-* **Message input area:** Send messages to users by interacting with the built-in editor and button at the bottom of the chat control.
-* **Time break:** Organizes chat messages into groups according to the timestamp denoted by `System.DateTime` indicating when each message was generated.
+* `Time break` : Organizes chat messages into groups according to their creation date and time.
-* **Typing indicator:** Utilizes animation to signify users currently engaged in typing activity.
+* `Typing indicator` : Real-time indication when the other user is typing a message, enhancing the conversational experience.
-* **Suggestions:** Includes a selection of options for users to choose from as a response to their message.
+* `Suggestions` : Offers quick options to choose from and expedite the conversation flow.
+* `Load More` : Enables the loading of past messages as users scroll through the chat history.
+* `Styling` : Customize the appearance of incoming and outgoing messages.

 ![overview in .NET MAUI SfChat](Images/maui-chat-overview.png)